-Building Your Supply
+2. Building Your Breastmilk Supply

 Your milk is produced based on supply and demand.
 This means that your body will want to produce and replace the milk that leaves.

 Your hormones are at their highest levels in the morning hours, and being that hormones drive your milk production, you are likely to get the most milk in the morning.

 The body is only producing colostrum at this point, which is the thick, vitamin-rich substance that is produced before the real milk comes in.

 Do not be discouraged by your low production numbers; you will start to see them increase beyond day 3 or so.

 This will mimic your baby’s typical feeding patterns, which will also help to build your supply by getting your body used to the demand for milk.

-This can be done by hand expressing any drops that may be left behind.
+This can be done through hand expression to get any drops that may be left behind.
 By emptying the breast, your body is able to determine that more milk is needed to replace what was lost.

 You should also start by pumping both sides at once.
 This will jump-start your body, in a way, telling it that it needs to start producing milk, and that it should make it quickly.

 This will just continue to send signals to produce more.

-Maintaining Your Supply
+3. Maintaining Your Breastmilk Supply

-You may be looking at some changes, such as number of pumping sessions and amount of time needed for each, and this can ultimately lead to you getting some more sleep.
+You may be looking at some changes, such as the number of pumping sessions scheduled and the amount of time needed for each, and this can ultimately lead to you getting some more sleep.

 At this point, your body will most likely be producing more milk at each pumping session, as it is used to the amount you need every day.